 The doctor will use an instrument called the colonoscope to perform a colonoscopy.
-It is a long (about 3 ft), thin (about 1 in), flexible fiberoptic camera that allows the doctor to visualize
+It is a long (about 3 ft), thin (about 1 in), flexible fiberoptic camera that allows the doctor to visualize the entire colon.

 A doctor may order a colonoscopy to investigate many different diseases of the colon.

 Colonoscopy is best known for its use as a screening tool for the early detection of colorectal cancer.